 The key point is that we are focused on problem areas for that particular group of students.

-Operating a student-led tutorials is more straightforward for one-to-one tuition.
+Operating a student-led tutorial is more straightforward for one-to-one tuition.
 Here it is essentially a dialogue between the tutor and student.
 As with groups the tutors will have certain problematical key topics in mind.

 As an example it maybe that a student just doesn’t “get” Shakespeare in which case a very broad brush approach is needed; at the other end of the spectrum it maybe the nuances of the relationship between Hamlet and his mother is a source of confusion.